Factbox: How each candidate performed in the second Democratic debate

 The former Colorado governor did not have the kind of breakout moment he needed to bolster his faltering campaign but still produced one of the night’s best punch lines when he assailed Sanders over socialism.

-Asked by moderators if the self-proclaimed Democratic socialist is “too extreme” to win the White House, Hickenlooper said embracing his radical agenda would doom the party in the general election next year.
+Asked by moderators if the self-proclaimed Democratic socialist is “too extreme” to win the White House, Hickenlooper said embracing Sanders’ radical agenda would doom the party in the general election next year.

 “You might as well FedEx the election to Donald Trump.”